HEAVY METAL PROCESSES WITHIN PLANTS

 Spermidine and 24-epi-Brassinolide (aka Brassinolide) are plant-growth regulators (but Brassinolide is not universally present in all plants, only a select few such as those belonging to the Brassicaceae (Cabbage) family).
 The toxic effects of salt or zinc metal stress on

 Mung Bean Vigna radiata (a Cabbage Family member) plants are completely overcome by the combination of these two plant-growth regulators.
 Zinc is in itself an essential micronutrient in all plants responsible for their normal growth and development, and all plants are capable of easily absorbing it.
 However too much zinc in the soil or water results in zinc toxicity in many plants not equipped to deal with this toxic influx.
-Plants unable to deal with an excess of zinc in the soil or water suffer inhibition of root-growth and stem-growth resulting in chlorosis and necrosis of leaves, damage to the photosynthetic machinery, significantly altered mitotic cell division, altered membrane integrity and permeability.
+Plants unable to deal with an excess of zinc in the soil or water suffer inhibition of root-growth and stem-growth resulting in chlorosis and necrosis of leaves, damage to the photosynthetic machinery, significantly altered mitotic cell division as well as altered membrane integrity and permeability.
 Zinc kills cells in plants ill-equipped to deal with unwanted high concentrations in the soil or water.
 The presence of Spermidine or other polyamines and 24-epi-Brassionolide (a phytosterol present in many Brassicaceae plants) helps some plants to deal with excess zinc.
 Many others succumb to the toxic effects of zinc and will not grow in its excess presence.

 Proline is a ubiquitous amino acid with a five-membered ring.
 It is capable of chelating heavy metal ion, but it also plays a role in managing the osmotic pressure within plants particularly with regard to salt and sea-water.
 Thus Proline may confer salt-tolerance.
 Growing near the sea or on mine waste tips Thrift is one such halophyte (salt-tolerant plant) which needs to regulate its sodium uptake and water loss.
 However, salt tolerance is conferred not by any one molecule, but by a whole raft of differing mechanisms and molecules, such as proline, glycine, glycine betain, proline betain, tertiary amines, choline o-sulfate, di-methyl sulfonium propironate etc, etc...
 Thrift is more salt tolerant than most, but does not grow in the sea-water like some halophytes (Common Cord-Grass (Spartina anglica) for instance).